 Our criticism of the guidance section concerns the way it is compiled and its imbalanced design.
 For example, a bathroom with high-quality installations or a barrier-free flat design – where the costs may run to several thousand euros – are valued as being equivalent to a corner valve for connecting a dishwasher or a low-cost kitchen sink.

-Overall, our rents rose by 3.4 per cent in 2018, whereby 1.9 percentage points were due to new lettings.
-If new lettings are removed from this calculation, one can see that our in-place rents rose by 1.4 per cent on average.
+Overall, our rents rose by 3.4 per cent in 2019, whereby 1.9 percentage points were due to new lettings.
+If new lettings are removed from this calculation, one can see that our in-place rents rose by 1.5 per cent on average.
 And this includes refurbishment work.
-Germany-wide, the local comparable rent rose by 2.2 per cent last year.

 Deutsche Wohnen’s profit is made up of earnings from residential property management, but also of earnings from other business segments as well.
 The revaluation of our holdings has a particularly significant influence on the company’s operating result.
 The value of our properties is rising because the economy is very buoyant and because large numbers of people are moving into Germany’s metropolitan regions.
 This has an impact on the operating result and makes up a large part of our earnings.

 Our business model can only work if it is sustainable and long-term oriented.
 The dividend yield per share is around 2.5%.
 The yield is the dividend payment calculated as a percentage of the average value of the share.
 With a 2.5% dividend yield, Deutsche Wohnen is slightly below average of the scale of all 30 DAX companies.

 Deutsche Wohnen does not speculate with flats.
 Rather, we are interested in managing our holdings over the long term.
 This is why we adopt refurbishment measures to keep our properties up to a contemporary standard both in terms of their technical installations and their energy efficiency.
 In addition, we equip our properties to ensure that they are intergenerational and meet the standards typical of today’s market.
 Finally, we adapt them to meet what are new challenges and opportunities in the area of digitisation.